 Moms to-be have a lot in common.
 Besides that so-called “glow” everyone says you have, there are swollen ankles, constipation, aches and pains, bloating, and fatigue.
 Let’s not forget about the fact that you can’t get a good night’s sleep.
 Yeah, … Continue reading

 If you are pregnant, summertime is not your friend.

 You already know how uncomfortable you feel even with the AC cranked up, and how quickly any kind of activity wears you out.
 You are familiar with the humidity and the hot temperatures, … Continue reading

 New moms may think they are ready to tackle anything once they’re at home with their sweet baby.
 After all, they have been through nine months of ups and downs, difficult sleeping, and morning sickness.
 Now that they have given birth, … Continue reading

 It’s the beginning of flu season, and in order to avoid a high fever, severe aches and a nasty cough, a flu shot could help patients lessen their symptoms or avoid them all together.
-Since the flu virus is always evolving, scientists are making … Continue reading
+Since the flu virus is always evolving, scientists are making important changes to how the vaccine is made. … Continue reading